The Little Portion Literary Magazine

 |Update for: The Little Portion Literary Magazine|

-St. Francis Prep's literary arts magazine since 1957 consists of a staff of approximately 25 students who meet Tuesdays, and discuss and evaluate student-submitted poems and short stories.
-Some artwork and photographs are also submitted for review.
+St. Francis Prep's literary arts magazine since 1957 consists of a staff of approximately 20 students who meet Tuesdays and discuss and evaluate student-submitted poems and short stories.
+Artwork and photographs from Prep's art students are also submitted for review.
+An annual reading and open mic takes place every May in the library to celebrate the release of our new issue.

 Students interested in submitting their work should email it directly to Mr. Hafker at firstname.lastname@example.org and write LP SUBMISSION on the subject line.
 Don't forget to include your Cor #.
 Work is shown to the staff anonymously so the judging is fair.